ProjectOpenAccess/ProjectOpenAccess.github.io/readme.md

 | D2 | No. See points 1 and 4. | Yes. | No. See points 1 and 4. | Yes |
 | D3 | Yes. | Yes. | No see point 7. | No. See point 5. |

 1. D1 and D2 do not feature school names.
-Schools are indeed identyfied by school codes only.
-This made it necessary to use an auxiliary datset (D4.2) in order to disambiguate school names.
+Schools are indeed identified by school codes only.
+This made it necessary to use an auxiliary dataset (D4.2) in order to disambiguate school names.

 2. D1 lists school self-evaluation criteria, but does not provide any information about the meaning of such criteria.
 In order to fill this gap, we used an auxiliary dataset (D4.1).